Seung-Hui Cho: Selective mutism diagnosis, possible autism

 Cho was diagnosed with selective mutism.
 The Virginia Tech Review Panel report, released in August 2007, placed this diagnosis in the spring of Cho's eighth-grade year; his parents sought treatment for him through medication and therapy.
 In high school, Cho was placed in special education under the "emotional disturbance" classification.
 He was excused from oral presentations and class conversation and received speech therapy.
 He continued receiving mental health therapy as well until the end of his junior year.

-According to two of Cho's family members and one family friend, the Cho family had been told that Cho's mutism was due to autism; however, no known record exists of Cho ever being diagnosed with autism.
+According to two of Cho's family members and one family friend, the Cho family had been told that Cho's mutism was due to autism; however, no known record exists of Cho being diagnosed with autism.
 The Virginia Tech Review Panel report states Cho's high school had ruled out an autism diagnosis.
 A clinical psychologist and expert in selective mutism said that based on Cho's videos, Cho "was not autistic.
 He clearly had the capability of talking to people."
 A 2017 paper from The Journal of Psychology states there is "[s]trong evidence suggesting Asperger's syndrome" for Cho.

 To address his problems, Cho's parents also took him to church.
 According to a pastor at the Centreville Korean Presbyterian Church, Cho was a smart student who understood the Bible, but the pastor added that he had never heard Cho say a complete sentence.
 The pastor also recalled telling Cho's mother that he speculated Cho was autistic.

 Federal law prohibited Westfield officials from disclosing any record of disability or treatment without Cho's permission; the officials disclosed none of Cho's speech and anxiety-related problems to Virginia Tech.

-Cho at Virginia Tech
+Virginia Tech

 Basic information

 In his freshman year at Virginia Tech in 2003, Cho enrolled as an undergraduate major in business information technology.
 By his senior year, Cho was majoring in English, intending to become a writer.
 At the time of the attacks, Cho lived with five roommates in a three-bedroom suite in Harper Hall.